Coletterbox/Typst-Notes-For-Patrick/README.md

    #set page(numbering: "1") // adds the page number - and for the record, it's weird as hell that the "numbering" parameter is a string, but it automatically does all kinds of crap to it
    ```

+   I think that this is appropriately clean for your use case.
+We can get onto variables later, and then you'll probably realise that they're something you've learned before! :D

 ## Miscellaneous Useful Things!

 1. The shortcut for commenting something out (so you can do things like \"disable\" sections of formatting, to see what's causing what):\